Julia Lennon: Marriage to Alf Lennon

-On 3 December 1938, 11 years after they had first met, she married Alf Lennon after she had proposed to him.
-They were married in the Bolton Street Registry office, although none of her family were present as she had not informed them of the wedding.
-She wrote 'cinema usherette' as her occupation on the marriage certificate, even though she had never been one.
-They spent their honeymoon eating at Reece's restaurant in Clayton Square (which is where their son would later dine after his marriage to Cynthia Powell), and then went to a cinema.
+On 3 December 1938, 11 years after they first met, she married Alf Lennon after proposing to him.
+They were married in the Bolton Street registry office with none of her family present because she had not told them of the wedding.
+She wrote 'cinema usherette' as her occupation on the marriage certificate, although she had never been one.
+They spent their honeymoon eating at Reece's restaurant in Clayton Square (which is where their son would later dine after his marriage to Cynthia Powell), then went to a cinema.
 She walked into 9 Newcastle Road waving the marriage licence and said to her family, "There!—I've married him."
 It was an act of defiance against her father, who had threatened to disown her if she ever cohabitated with a lover.
-On their wedding night, she stayed at her parents' house, and Lennon went back to his boarding house.
+On their wedding night, she stayed at her parents' house and Lennon went back to his boarding house.
 The next day, he went back to sea for three months, on a ship bound for the West Indies.

 The Stanley family completely ignored her husband at first, believing him to be of "no use to anyone—certainly not our Julia".
 Her father demanded that he present something concrete to show that he could financially support his daughter, but Alf signed on as a Merchant Navy steward on a ship bound for the Mediterranean.
 He returned after a few months at sea and moved into the Stanley home.
 He auditioned for local theatre managers as an entertainer but had no success.
 Julia found out that she was pregnant (with John) in January 1940, but as the war had started her husband continued to serve as a merchant seaman during World War II, sending money home regularly.
 The payments stopped after Alf deserted in 1943.